 WESTERN DEVELOPMENT MUSEUM: This branch of the museum has about 50 vehicles dating from about 1900 to 1981, including a 1914 McLaughlin.
 Open daily 9 a.m. to 5 p.m.
 Admission fee.
 50 Diefenbaker Drive, Moose Jaw, Saskatchewan.
 (306) 693-5989. www.wdm.ca

 WISCONSIN AUTOMOTIVE MUSEUM: Cars built in Wisconsin, like the Kissel and the Nash, plus 90 other rarities like REOs and Pierce-Arrows.
 Open daily from May 1 to Sept.
-30. Closed Mondays and Tuesdays from Oct 1 to April 30.
+30. Open Monday through Saturday 10 am to 5 pm, and Sundays noon to 5.
 Admission fee.
 147 North Rural Street, Hartford, Wis.
 53027.
 (262) 673-7999. www.wisconsinautomuseum.com

 YELLOWSTONE NATIONAL PARK: In the park’s heritage and research center in Gardiner, Mont., a collection of 30 horse-drawn and motorized vehicles, ranging from stagecoaches operated by the park to the first car — a Ford Model T — allowed in the park.
 Call for hours.
 Admission fee.
 Yellowstone National Park, Wyo.
 82190.
 (307) 344-7381. www.nps.gov/yell